yl3dy/pylibressl/README.md

 `pylibressl` directory inside distribution root (package root).

 ### Windows (Visual Studio)

+First of all, [cmake](https://cmake.org/download/) should be installed.
+The following steps were tested with cmake 3.5 and Visual Studio 2015, but it should work for sufficiently recent versions too.

 Unpack LibreSSL sources and execute the following in the source root: